TeachBooks/engineering-systems-optimization/book/pages/metaheuristics.md

 :::

 ### pymoo
 `pymoo` has implemented, among others, the genetic algorithm.
 The documentation of this function, although very limited, is available here: https://pymoo.org/algorithms/soo/ga.html#nb-ga {cite:p}`pymoo`.
+Make sure you install pymoo as explained here {ref}`pip_install` and [in the documentation of pymoo](https://pymoo.org/installation.html).

 ## Questions, discussions and comments
 <script src="https://utteranc.es/client.js"